cagla-su/Linux-Gaming-Guide/README.md

 - **For Fedora and Derivatives:** [CachyOS Kernel Port For Fedora](https://copr.fedorainfracloud.org/coprs/bieszczaders/kernel-cachyos/)
 - **For Debian/Ubuntu and Derivatives:** [XanMod Kernel](https://xanmod.org/)
 ## Gamemode
 - [Gamemode](https://github.com/FeralInteractive/gamemode) is a tool that **temporarily** changes your system settings to increase performance during the gameplay.
-Generally, gaming software like Lutris have it enabled by default for your games if you have gamemode installed.
-But on Steam, you have to manually add a command in your games' launch options like in the example:
+Generally, gaming software like Lutris enable it by default.
+But on Steam, you have to manually add a command in your game's launch options like in the example:
 ```
 gamemoderun %command%
 ```
-- After installing gamemode, download [gamemode.ini](https://github.com/FeralInteractive/gamemode/blob/master/example/gamemode.ini) and move the file to `/etc/` via executing the command after opening terminal in the location where the file is located:
+- After installing gamemode, download [gamemode.ini](https://github.com/FeralInteractive/gamemode/blob/master/example/gamemode.ini) and move the file to `/etc/` via executing the command below after locating the terminal to your Downloads directory:
 ```
 sudo mv gamemode.ini /etc/
 ```